Manual test execution interface

 Custom Viewports

-Default browser and viewport settings are configured per environment.
+Default viewport settings are configured per environment.
 You can override these for individual test runs.

 Scenario Selection